 Table \ref{tableApnea} summarizes the results for the apnea detection experiments.
-We observe that for all cases, AM outperforms the WGAN for both datasets.
-Contrary to all other cases, for VS the results are not significantly larger for AM for the A3 dataset when compared to WGAN.
-For the one tailed t-test, the p-value is: $0.34>0.05$.
-The performance drop of $h_S$ from ID to VS and to LL is much smaller for the WGAN case than for the AM case.
-In fact, for Apnea-ECG the performance of the VS $h_S$ for the WGAN dataset is better than the performance of the ID or S $h_S$.
+We observe that for all cases, AM outperforms the WGAN and VAE.
+Contrary to all other cases, for LL the results are not significantly better for AM for the A3 dataset when compared to WGAN.
+For the one tailed t-test, the p-value is: $0.24>0.05$.
+The performance drop of $h_S$ from ID to to LL is generally smaller for the WGAN case than for the AM case.
+Additionally, for Apnea-ECG the performance of the L $h_S$ for the WGAN dataset is similar to the performance of the ID WGAN $h_S$.
 Also notice the large performance difference between the models trained on WGAN data and AM data for the Apnea-ECG dataset.
 We attribute this difference in performance to the failure of the MLP WGAN generator to capture the important features of the dataset.

+Similarily, all VAE results are inferior to the AM generation cases for the Apnea-ECG dataset, and there are much higher variations in the VAE results.
+Furthermore, we were not able to reliably train the VAE model on the A3 data.
+Even though both reconstruction and distribution losses were decreasing, the formed dataset was not able to train the student model.
+A potential explanation is the less distinct conditioning of the A3 data.

-Additionally, the Baseline outperforms WGAN and AM for all cases.
-The Baseline performance is similar across the $h_S$ for both datasets.
-This means that when trained with the real data the performance of sleep apnea detection seems less sensitive to changes to the size of the network and the architecture than digit classification.
+The real data performance outperforms as expected the WGAN, VAE and AM performance for all cases.
+The real data performance is similar across the $h_S$ architectures for both datasets.
+This means that the performance of sleep apnea detection seems less sensitive to changes to the size of the network and the architecture than digit classification when trained with the real data.
 This could be due to the less distinct class boundaries in the case of sleep apnea detection relative to digit classification.